cloudquery/cloudquery/website/pages/docs/tutorials/assume_role.md

 <Callout type="info">

-When you run without any `accounts` blocks in your `configuration`, CloudQuery will use the default credential toolchain to locate the credentials that will be used in the `fetch`.
+When you run without any `accounts` blocks in your `configuration`, CloudQuery will use the default credential tool-chain to locate the credentials that will be used in the `fetch`.
-But if there is at least one `accounts` block in your `configuration`, cloudquery **will not** fetch from the account you are currently authenticated as - only from the accounts specified in your `accounts`.
+However, if there is at least one `accounts` block in your `configuration`, cloudquery **will not** fetch from the account you are currently authenticated as - only from the accounts specified in your `accounts`.